Seafood snobs will tell you it’s essential to visit the coast for a decent seafood restaurant.

 J. Sheekey is a stone’s throw from the West End: something you’ll notice as soon as you walk in, with its variety of theatrical photos framed on every square inch of wall.
-As you might expect from a Covent Garden-based restaurant, things here are… fancy.
+As you might expect from a seafood restaurant in Covent Garden, things here are… fancy.
 Iconic red doors, marbled floors and expensive-looking wine glasses in every direction are only the beginning.
 And to answer the next question that’s undoubtedly on your lips, yes there is a “central crustacean bar”.

 Dishes are classic and comforting: huge golden crusted chunks of white fish, perfectly tender squid brushed with aromatic oil, and soft bites of tuna tartare.
 And, in case you forgot you’re in one of London’s most glitzy neighbourhoods, you’ll find thick tartan monogrammed blankets over the edge of each outdoor seat.

 Details: 28-32 St Martin’s Ct, London WC2N 4AL | Book here

 Seabird | Blackfriars

 Seabird researched what Londoners wanted the most from dining out, and pulled it all together in one location.
 Or at least, that’s what it seems like.
 Rooftop terrace with panoramic skyline views?
 Yep.
 An impressive marble-fronted raw bar?
 Done.
 Consistently brilliant happy hour complete with London’s longest oyster list?
 Boom.